HomerReid/meep_adjoint/docs/tutorial/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The next steps are standard initialization procedures familiar to anyone who has ever initialized a |simulation|.
-First we det

-do a little arithmetic to
-compute the dimensions of the computational cell valuesh
-First we fetch the current values to compute the dimensions of the computational cell based on the current values of various geometric parameters, some of which
+First we do a little arithmetic to compute the dimensions of the computational cell based on the current values of user-configurable geometric parameters like ``design_length`` (the side length of the central square hub region we are trying to design) and ``dpml`` (thickness of PML layers):

-on the current values of
-, referring both to script-specific and `meep_adjoint`-global :doc:`configuration options </configuration/index>`:

 .. code-block:: python
    :lineno-start: 81